 Spring brings an exciting energy back to the city.
 The sun is warmer, the days are longer and grass is greener.
 Although you may feel the desire to shake off that winter slumber and reacquaint yourself with an active outdoor schedule, consider taking a few hours to sit back and relax while enjoying some of the most cutting-edge cinema from around the world.

-Barcelona boasts a wide variety of renowned film festivals each spring, and 2025 promises to be another spectacular edition.
+Barcelona boasts a wide variety of renowned film festivals each spring, and 2026 promises to be another spectacular edition.
 You'll discover festivals dedicated to fashion docs, films inspired by literature and history, astounding cinematic works that delve into the creativity, mystery and resilience of the human brain and films that explore the LGBTIQ+ experience.
 From premieres to classics, from established directors to up-and-coming artists and independent productions, each festival brings to Barcelona an in-depth look at places, ideas and themes that we might not otherwise have the opportunity to explore.

 Americana Film Festival

+Tickets are €8 per screening, €40 for entrance to six sessions or €85 for all sessions.
 Films are shown in original version with either Spanish or Catalan subtitles.
-Screenings take place in Cinemes Girona, Cinemes Texas, Zumzeig Cine Cooperativ, Phenomena Experience cinemas as well as Filmoteca de Catalunya.
-See the event's website for tickets: americanafilmfest.com
+Screenings take place in Cinemes Girona, Cinemes Texas, Zumzeig Cine Cooperativ, Mooby Aribau and Filmoteca de Catalunya.
+See the event's webpage for updates on the detailed program of screenings: americanafilmfest.com

 Brain Film Fest